Home » Microsoft Flight Simulator 2024 encounters severe launch issues

 Alpha test of Microsoft Flight Simulator 2024 on PC.

-Rather than being able to jump into the simulator and get started in flight sessions, users have found themselves being held in a login queue with the message: “Too many users are trying to connect at the same time.”
+Rather than being able to jump into the simulator and get started in flight sessions, thousands of users have found themselves being held in a login queue with an error message that reads: “Too many users are trying to connect at the same time.”

 Cloud-power conundrum